Illustrated Explanation of an Informational Tax Statement

 1099-DIV-Dividends and Distributions

-Lists all taxable dividends, long–term capital gain distributions, and nondividend distributions from mutual funds held in your account.
 If an Unrecaptured Section 1250 gain, Section 1202 gain, or Collectibles (28%) gain was distributed, line 2b, 2c, and/or 2d will appear, respectively, in this section.
 If your fund paid foreign tax, we report the amount that you may be able to claim as a deduction or credit in column 6.
 We add the foreign tax paid to the dividend amount you received and report the total in column 1a and, if applicable, column 1b.
 For this reason, the total dividends reported on the statement may be higher than the amount that you actually received.

 A portion of column 1a—Total Ordinary Dividends—may be eligible for the deduction for dividends received from domestic corporations under Internal Revenue Code Section 243.
-If you received a dividend from a Fidelity mutual fund, which may qualify for the corporate deduction for dividends received, in mid–February you will be able to see the Percentage of Dividends Received which May Qualify for a Deduction letter on the Fidelity Fund–Specific Tax Information page.
+If you received a dividend from a Fidelity mutual fund, which may qualify for the corporate deduction for dividends received, in mid–February you will be able to see the Percentage of Dividends Received which May Qualify for a Deduction letter on the Fidelity Fund–Specific Tax Information page in Fidelity’s Tax Center.
 This letter identifies the percentage of each dividend distribution from a Fidelity mutual fund reported in column 1a that is attributable to dividends received by the fund from domestic corporations and which may qualify for the corporate deduction for dividends received.

 • Proceeds from Broker and Barter Exchange Transactions